On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: On the ImP approach to mathematical programs with equilibrium constraints

 In \eqref{eq-60} functions $q^i:\R^n\to\oR$ are proper convex and lower semicontinuous.

 In this way one can model, e.g., a parameter-dependent Nash game, where $x$ is the parameter, $y^i$ is the strategy of the $i$-th player, $i=1,2,\ldots,l$, and $q^i$ is the nonsmooth part of his objective which does not depend on the strategies of the remaining players.
-In our application of this model we have

-where $\kappa_i\subset\R^n$ is the closed convex set of admissible strategies of the $i$-th player and $\tilde q^i:\R^n\to\R$ is convex and continuous.
 Put $m:=nl$.
 As already pointed out in Example \ref{ExSCD}, $Q=\partial q$ is an SCD mapping.
-Further, due to the imposed separability of $q$ and to \cite[Proposition 3.5]{GfrMaOutVal23}, the matrices $Z^*,Y^*$ have the block diagonal structure
+Further, due to the imposed separability of $q$ and \cite[Proposition 3.5]{GfrMaOutVal23}, the matrices $Z^*,Y^*$ have the block diagonal structure

-where $\rge(B_i,I-B_i)\in\Sp^*\partial q^i(\bar y^i,{\yb^*}{}^i)$, $i=1,2,\ldots,l$, with $\yb^*=-f(\xb,\yb)$.
+where $\rge(Z_i^*,Y_i^*)\in\Sp^*\partial q^i(\bar y^i,{\yb^*}{}^i)$, $i=1,2,\ldots,l$, with $\yb^*=-f(\xb,\yb)$.

 As a numerical test example of an MPEC with such an equilibrium we will consider an oligopolistic market, where each player (firm) produces at most $n$ commodities and tries to maximize his profit.
 When each player knows all data of his rivals, the equilibrium state of such a market is the Cournot--Nash non-cooperative equilibrium (\cite[Chapter 12]{OKZ}).
 Consider now the situation, when one of the players decides to replace his original non-cooperative strategy by the Stackelberg one and becomes thus the Leader.
 The remaining players share the rest of the market by computing a new Cournot--Nash equilibrium among themselves.
-In this case the Leader has to solve MPEC \eqref{eq-1}, where $x=(x_1,x_2,\ldots,x_n)\in\R^n$ is his own production, $U_{ad}$ is his set of admissible productions and $\varphi:\R^n\times\R^m\to\R$ is his loss function.
-In the respective GE \eqref{eq-2} the multi-valued part is given by \eqref{eq-60}, \eqref{eq-61} and the $i$-th component of the single-valued part $f$ amounts to
+In this case the Leader has to solve MPEC \eqref{eq-1}, where $x=(x_1,x_2,\ldots,x_n)\in\R^n$ is his own production, $U_{ad}(=:\Omega^0)$ is his set of admissible productions and $\varphi:\R^n\times\R^m\to\R$ is his loss function.
+In the respective GE \eqref{eq-2} the $i$-th component of the single-valued part $f:\R^n\times\R^m\to\R^m$ amounts to

+where $\psi^i:\R^m\times\R^m\to\R$ is the loss function of the $i$-th firm (depending naturally on all strategies of his rivals including the Leader).
+Finally, the multi-valued part is given by \eqref{eq-60} and